SanskarBaluni/Spam_Detection_ML/README.md

 The MultinomialNB method from the Naive Bayes Classifier was employed for email subject classification.
 Naive Bayes is a classification technique based on Bayes' Theorem, assuming independence among predictors.
 It assumes that the presence of a specific feature in a class is unrelated to the presence of any other feature.

+### 3. NLTK for Word Filtering

+The NLTK library was used to filter words in the email subject text.
+NLTK provides various tools and methods for natural language processing tasks, including tokenization and stopword removal, which can help improve the classifier's performance.

 ## Understanding Naive Bayes

 Naive Bayes is a classification technique based on Bayes' Theorem with an assumption of independence among predictors.
 In simple terms, a Naive Bayes classifier assumes that the presence of a particular feature in a class is unrelated to the presence of any other feature.